apache/mxnet/docs/tutorials/basic/data.md

 Let's take a look at the data.
 As you can see, under the [root folder](./data/101_ObjectCategories) every category has a [subfolder](./data/101_ObjectCategories/yin_yang).

-Now let's convert them into record io format using the `im2rec.py` utility scipt.
+Now let's convert them into record io format using the `im2rec.py` utility script.
 First we need to make a list that contains all the image files and their categories:

 ```python